Suzi Clarke

 Waistcoats

-The waistcoat originated as part of a suit in the late 17th century, and many beautifully embroidered examples from the 18th century can still be seen.
+The waistcoat originated as part of a suit in the late 17th Century, and many beautifully embroidered examples from the 18th Century can still be seen.

 It is possible to reproduce these early waistcoats with modern brocades and sometimes Indian silks or by hand embroidery.
 Unfortunately this is a very long and expensive process.